+Go through the results again, this time slower and drawing in comparison to other data.

+Deaths outside clinic.
+Reference the ALPHA stuff.

-Intervention bundles (tiering reference) (granich?)
+Intervention bundles (tiering reference)

+Immediate ART – Lots of people saying this is sensible.
+ALso is in sympathy with (UNPUBLISHED UNTIL FEB 2015) findings from Rosen et al about how same-day ART gets more people suppressed. (granich?)

 Considering the distribution of care experience among individuals who suffered an HIV-related death between 2010 and 2030 (figure 2), 19% of individuals were never diagnosed and 57% failed to initiate ART before death.
 These results are in agreement with data from ALPHA sites in Rakai, Uganda, which indicate that around ~20% of deaths in 2011 were among undiagnosed individuals and ~50% were among individuals tested but who never initiated ART[Slaymaker (only going off the Paris slides here – can’t find the relevant paper)].
 This reinforces our results and indicates that the majority of mortality is occurring outside the clinic.